 With this goal in mind, the SRA has adopted a method to educate our community and the public of those not adhering to the ethical practices and standards of the SRA.
 This has taken the form of a “Caution List” found in the SRA’s monthly newsletter “Ascension” and on the SRA website.
 Those individuals who have made deliberate and serious infractions of the SRA Code of Ethics will be listed under the Caution List.
 The sole purpose of the Caution List is to bring awareness to the SRA community and public that the practices of these individuals are outside the SRA’s acceptable code of conduct and therefore the integrity of their SRT work cannot be ensured.
 This list is not intended to be punitive but rather an informational tool for individuals to make informed decisions when choosing an SRT Practitioner.

-The SRA Ethic & Standards Committee would like to invite you to share in the intention for greater understanding, clarity and cohesiveness in the SRA’s Code of Ethics.
+The SRA Ethics & Standards Committee would like to invite you to share in the intention for greater understanding, clarity, and cohesiveness in the SRA’s Code of Ethics.
 We look forward to joyful growth and expansion.

 What constitutes an ethics violation?

 While the range of ethic issues varies, there are some complaints and violations that we have found to be most common.
 These complaints and violations are: